VJB22/pcap/docs/Scoring system calculation.md

 ## Deployment Artifact Scoring Formula

 I use a **linear scoring model** to assign deployment artifact recommendations at the node level, based on graph-derived features and empirically adjusted weights.
-For cloud workloads (Louvain communities), I apply a **voting mechanism** that aggregates the artifact rankings of individual nodes within each community.
+For cloud workloads (Louvain communities), I apply a **Weighted Voting by Node Confidence mechanism** that aggregates the artifact rankings of individual nodes within each community.

 ---

-## General Formula (Unified)
+## General Formula

 For both node-level and cloud workload-level: